monster414/baby_ransomware/readme.md

-Simple example of ransomware that write by python
+Simple example of ransomware that write in python